penwern/curate-documentation.github.io/docs/documentation.markdown

 ### The Core Preservation Process
-Under the hood, Curate leverages the power of A3M [(*see about A3M*)](#about-a3m)to perform the key preservation actions in its workflow.
+Under the hood, Curate leverages the power of A3M to perform the key preservation actions in its workflow.
 These actions ensure the long-term accessibility and integrity of your digital content.
+See [About A3M](#about-a3m).

 #### Characterisation